krmstrong322/MSK-Multimodal-dataset/README.md

 ---

-*This README provides an overview of the MSK multimodal data collection and analysis toolkit.
+*This README provides an overview of the MSK multimodal data collection and analysis toolkit (name not yet final).
 For detailed usage instructions, refer to individual script documentation and comments.*